vermeulendivan/vermeulendivan.github.io/testing.markdown

 1. Open your terminal/console;
 2. Go to the root directory of the plugin;
 3. Type "./run-docker-test.sh" and press enter;
-4. The result should be as follows:
+4. The result should be similar to the figure which follows;
+5. If there is any errors the user will need to investigate.

 ![segment_center](/images/testing/local_testing.png)

-5. If there is any errors the user will need to investigate.

 ## Github actions
 Tests can manually be performed, but the action should execute automatically.
 Here is the steps for manual execution:
 1. On the repository click on the Actions tab, and select the ‘Test’ worksflow (will execute .github/workflows/test.yml);
 2. Click on the Run workflow drop-down and select the Branch you want to perform the test on;
 3. Click Run workflow;
+4. Processing might take a while, especially if the docker images needs to be pulled; and
+5. If processing is done, check if the one of the jobs succeeded or failed.

 ![actions](/images/testing/github_actions.png)

-4. Processing might take a while, especially if the docker images needs to be pulled;
-5. If processing is done, check if the one of the jobs succeeded or failed.

 Failed: